Hansmu/microfrontends/Readme.md

 The node_modules dependency file that is spat out by the sub-project has a name that will not necessarily contain all of the dependencies.
 This does not mean that the dependencies are not in it.

+As we navigate between components, then CSS might be loaded.
+This means that if there are global rules, then they will get activated when rendering this new component and the rules will stay active.
+So when you go back to the initial component, then you might be seeing things you do not expect.
+Have to scope the CSS to avoid it.
+The two main ways of scoping are:
+* CSS-in-JS
+* Scoping - have a top parent class and then prefix all of the CSS rules with that.
+E.g. most parent div with `class="pricing-app"`, so the CSS rules would be `.pricing-app h1 { color: purple; }`

+CSS-in-JS introduces an issue with micro frontends.
+When they are built for production, then the class names are minimized. jss1, jss2 etc. This is done inside of our app.
+If we have multiple apps that only get connected during runtime, then the minimized classes have already been made and the chance of a collision is high as each app has jss1, jss2 etc. Can fix this by adding custom prefixes.